PBRjr/obsidian-eberron-notes/Campaign Notes-merged.md

-Forge found a half-broken maul cannith south HQ in Highest towers district of upper central Geralt and Draven talked to Bree (Gnome) and adopted retarded sister Reyland (goblin) Forge talked to barkeep and acted as a boromar agent, learned about the protection wracket at olladra's whip met a guy that took them up a lift from lower central to upper central, advised them to go to platinum heights to find expensive escorts. they came out in skysedge park distrcit heading for highest towers to make 1 stick of dynamite - 75gp & 3 days
+Forge found a half-broken maul cannith south HQ in Highest towers district of upper central Geralt and Draven talked to Bree (Gnome) and adopted retarded sister Reyland (goblin) Forge talked to barkeep and acted as a boromar agent, learned about the protection racket at Olladra's whip met a guy that took them up a lift from lower central to upper central, advised them to go to platinum heights to find expensive escorts. they came out in sky's edge park district heading for highest towers to make 1 stick of dynamite - 75gp & 3 days
 Geralt bought forge a trident
 Draven bought silk rope